I used to struggle and even dread Mother’s Day. Moms were celebrated for their love, caring and doing what needs to be done.

 Unconditionally – the good, the bad and the in-between.

 We are all a work in progress and we all do the best we can in each given moment and we are exactly where we are supposed to be.

-When we can look into the pain and hurt and meet the other with compassion, we can move towards forgiveness.
+When we can consider the pain, and hurt and meet the other with compassion, we can move towards forgiveness.

 And I am not saying that the things that have happened, the things that caused the pain, hurt and anger are ok.
 What I am saying by acknowledging we are all human beings, we can learn.